 3. One contemporary song (after 1940) in English- can be an art song, operetta, or musical theater.

 Choristers should prepare a program of 3 selections, which will show the proficiency of the group.
 Harmony should be demonstrated in at least a portion of the selections.

 Audition deadline is Jan.
-22 ,2019 .
-All applications must be received by that date.
+21 ,2020 .
+All applications must be received by this date.